 The Puppet Plug-in for vRealize Automation (vRA) provides tools and out-of-the-box components that easily create, provision, and manage application stacks on virtual servers.

-This documentation walks you through setting up a reference implementation of the plug-in, vRO, and vRA, as well as setting up a production implementation to use on an existing PE master.
+This documentation walks you through setting up a reference implementation of the plug-in, vRO, and vRA, as well as setting up a production implementation to use on an existing primary server in PE.
 The reference implementation is meant to be a demo and isn't designed for out-of-the-box use in production, but you can modify it to meet your needs.
 See Installing and configuring a reference implementation to get started with the reference implementation.
-If you want to start fresh and intend to use this in production, go to Getting started with vRA on an existing PE master.
+If you want to start fresh and intend to use this in production, go to Getting started with vRA on an existing primary server.

 Once you've completed this guide, you should have a working environment and examples with which you can develop your own Puppet code, vRO workflows, and vRA blueprints.